ImpliedConsent/Project-Aletheia/README.md

 - **Get the Latest:**
   Download the current official version from the [Releases](https://github.com/ImpliedConsent/Project-Aletheia/releases) page and download the latest technical document (usually a `Aletheia_version_date.pdf` format).

+  - **Version History:**
+  Most prior versions are preserved and available in Releases for audit, comparison, or research.
+Initial design accidently deleted.

 - **License:**
   This project is released under the [MIT License](LICENSE).
 Use, adaptation, and redistribution are allowed with attribution.